- Verdict: KOS is a bit below average when compared to other vegan protein powders. However, it is one of the better organic powders.

 Taste Testing KOS Protein Shakes

-Taste is probably the most important aspect of a protein shake.
+Taste is the most important aspect of a protein shake for most people.

 That’s why I have 2 scores that measure different aspects of taste.